5 of the Most Common (and Fixable) Feeding Mistakes Parents Make

-Why it’s a mistake?
+Why is it a mistake?
 All of these food-related behaviors are a normal part of child development.
-Parents don’t need to “fix” the behavior but instead they need to work with their child to allow the best outcome.
+Parents don’t need to “fix” the behavior but instead, they need to work with their child to allow the best outcome.

 With the right information and support, parents can become fearless feeders raising children who grow up to be fearless eaters.